Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 For the Workspaces Power Users

 Google Classroom is a unique offering on this list.
 It is not open-source, as the platform is owned by Google.
-However, Google Classroom is absolutely free for institutions with “.edu” status.
-This makes Google Classroom ideal for k-12 schools in particular.
+However, Google Classroom is absolutely free for institutions with a .edu status.
 Google Classroom’s remote accessibility also makes it viable for nontraditional education, such as remote learning.
 The LMS is less viable for corporate use since it is not free for businesses.

 Google Classroom also comes with the rest of the Google Workspace (formerly G Suite).
 This includes tools like Docs, Sheets, and Slides.
 It also provides a paid upgrade path for more advanced analytics and features.
 These include video communication and anti-cheating tools.
-The paid versions range from $3-5/student/year, but the Fundamentals version is free for educators.
+The paid version starts from $6 per user per month on the Cloud

 Google Classroom stands out for several reasons.
 Native integration with Google’s productivity suite makes student collaboration much easier and more intuitive.
 Organizations also do not have to host the application itself.
 Google both hosts the platform and provides 100+ terabytes of pooled cloud storage.